preswes14/UNTITLEDDICEGAME/README.md

 **Combat Round Flow:**
 1. Each hero chooses a die and rolls (3 rolls per round)
 2. Successful rolls add to the approach's success counter
 3. If any hero **misses**, the enemy attacks and forces DOOM Rolls.
 If all 3 players succeed, they skip the enemy turn.
+(There should be a separate visual indicator on the main screen reminjiscent of a sideways street light, indicating greens for successes and reds for fails.
+3 Greens results in the whole thing flashing and resetting, giving the players another turn.
-4. Repeat until one approach reaches its threshold or party wipe.
+4. Repeat until one approach reaches its threshold (combat SUCCESSFUL) or failed DOOM roll (combat UNSUCCESSFUL).

 **Boss Thresholds (by Stage):**
 Like regular enemies, bosses use the **Total DC Sum** and **Total Threshold Sum** system.
 DCs and thresholds are randomly assigned to approaches (Physical/Verbal/Preventative) at combat start - no approach is inherently easier or harder.